 Did you know that dogs are at much higher risk in hot weather than humans are?
-As a result, they can easily suffer heatstroke in hot weather (and it’s not always just in Summer), becoming ill or even dying from overheating.
+As a result, they can easily suffer heatstroke in hot weather (and it’s not always just in summer), becoming ill, or even fatal consequences from overheating.

 Why don’t dogs cope well with the heat?

 Humans can lose heat by sweating – as the water in sweat evaporates, we cool down.
 We also wear loose-fitting clothing, that acts as a barrier to the sun’s rays, and traps a layer of cooler air between us and the outside air.

 Dogs, however, are descended from wolves – animals that are well adapted to live in cold, arctic countries.
 They only have sweat glands on the tip of their nose and on their pads, and their coats are designed to keep heat in, not out.
 As a result, they struggle to lose heat when their body temperature rises – the only way that they can cool down is by panting.

 Why isn’t panting enough to stop them from getting overheated?

 Panting works fairly well for a short time – but it uses up a lot of water.
 Sooner or later, the dog will become dehydrated and won’t be able to salivate anymore, then their temperature climbs rapidly and dangerously.

 What effect does overheating have on the dog?

 Well, firstly, it leads to dehydration – many dogs who die of heatstroke actually die of shock as their body becomes dehydrated, leading to the collapse of their circulatory system.
 However, in exceptionally hot weather, even well-hydrated dogs can die, as their body temperature climbs faster than they are able to lose heat.